Chapter 19: Understanding the TYCHOS Great Year

 In other words, Mars will only appear to an earthly observer to rotate around its axis slower than Earth because the earthling will be offset by that amount in relation to Mars’ celestial position.
 He will thus wrongly conclude that Mars rotates around its axis about 40 minutes slower than Earth.

-The below conceptual graphic illustrates how an earthly Copernican observer (Joe) will be led to think that Mars rotates around its axis slightly slower than Earth.
+The conceptual graphic in Figure 19.6 illustrates how an earthly Copernican observer (Joe) will be led to think that Mars rotates around its axis slightly slower than Earth.
 The green dot marking a given point on the Martian surface will be seen by Joe from another angle after about 2 years, but in reality Mars has returned to the exact same angular orientation in space it had two years earlier.

 Lastly, consider this: the tilt of Mars’ polar axis is reckoned to be 25.2°.
 This is 1.8° more than Earth’s current axial tilt of 23.4°.
 However, the inclination of Mars’ orbit in relation to our ecliptic is reckoned to be 1.8°.
 In other words, the ‘absolute spatial orientation’ of Mars’ polar axis may quite possibly be identical to that of Earth’s polar axis.